-My thesis work is focused on explanatory reasoning and examines how explanatory considerations matter to reasoning in a variety of contexts, ranging from inferences about explanations, to pursuit decisions, the formation of conspiracist beliefs and the semantics of conditionals.
+Previously, I completed a doctorate at Sorbonne University with Igor Douven on the topic of explanatory reasoning in which I examined how explanatory considerations matter to reasoning in a variety of contexts, ranging from inferences about explanations, to pursuit decisions, the formation of conspiracist beliefs and the semantics of conditionals.
 Part of this work was done while I served as a visiting student at the CDD Lab at Arizona State University and at the Concepts and Cognition Lab at Princeton University.

 Sorbonne University